 The selection of specific water filtering processes depends upon factors such as; intake water quality; degree of purification required; intended water use; flow capacity requirements; government regulations; available capital; and the operations and maintenance costs involved.

-Common water filtering methods
+Common water filtration methods

 Activated Carbon & Granular Activated Carbon (GAC)